Robertgreenwood27/bookapp/content/chapter2.md

 The shower lasted exactly four minutes, scalding water doing little to wash away the darkness that clung to him like a second skin.
 As he dressed, Arris took extra care, ensuring every inch of his changed form was hidden beneath long sleeves and a high collar.

 In the spare room, his pets stirred as he entered.
 The soft glow of heat lamps illuminated scales and exoskeletons, but there was a new tension in the air.
-Spinnerette, his Mexican Red Knee tarantula, skittered to the back of her enclosure as he approached.
-Noodle, the ball python, coiled tighter, her eyes fixed on him with what almost looked like... fear?
+Nyx, his Mexican Red Knee tarantula, skittered to the back of her enclosure as he approached.
+Ouroboros, the ball python, coiled tighter, her eyes fixed on him with what almost looked like... fear?

 *They sense it.
 The change in me.
 The wrongness.
 Even these creatures, who've never shied away from the dark, can feel the shadows growing within me.*